troglobit/uftpd/README.md

 Running from inetd
 ------------------

-Rarely used services like FTP/TFTP on a developer laptop are good candidates to run from the Internet super server, inetd¹!
+Rarely used services like FTP/TFTP are good candidates to run from the Internet super server, inetd.
+On Debian and Ubuntu based distributions we recommend `openbsd-inetd`.

 Use the following two lines in `/etc/inetd.conf`, notice how `in.ftpd` and `in.tftpd` are symlinks to the `uftpd` binary: